Florida State Seminoles women's basketball: Polls

 A fourth-place ranking is the best the team has ever received.

 Post-season

-Florida State has appeared in the postseason 24 times.
+Florida State has appeared in the postseason 26 times.

 NCAA tournament Results

-The Seminoles have appeared in 21 NCAA tournaments, with a record of 24-21.
+The Seminoles have appeared in 23 NCAA tournaments, including a current streak of twelve consecutive appearances, with a record of 25-23.

 NWIT

 The Seminoles appeared in the National Women's Invitation Tournament on one occasion.

 WNIT

 The Seminoles have appeared in the Women's National Invitation Tournament twice.

 ACC tournament

-Florida State has a record of 14–29 at the ACC women's basketball tournament.
+Florida State has a record of 16–31 at the ACC women's basketball tournament.